barmstrong/bitcoin-android/README.md

 Note that this app is still under development and may lose your coins!
 Test it with small amounts.

-You can [download it from the Android Market here](https://market.android.com/details?id=com.bitcoinandroid) or search for "bitcoin" from your mobile device.
+You can [get it from the Android Market here](https://market.android.com/details?id=com.bitcoinandroid) and send it to your phone.

 <table>
   <tr>